Spider-Man: Beyond the Spider-Verse: Development

-After Sony Pictures CEO Tony Vinciquerra said in May 2024 that the studio was exploring different opportunities to make their films less expensive and more efficient by primarily using artificial intelligence (AI), which was a central issue in the 2023 Hollywood labor disputes, Miller responded to concerns regarding the use of AI in Beyond the Spider-Verse, stating that generative artificial intelligence would not be used in the film.
-He explained their goal for the Spider-Verse films was to create visual styles not used in major computer-animated films and not to repurpose other artists' work through AI.
-Some machine learning technology, which is distinct from generative AI as it is based on work already done on the project, had been used by Sony Pictures Imageworks to assist animators during the production of the franchise's preceding films.
-Composer Daniel Pemberton said the next month that the creative team was "beavering away" on the film.
+In June 2024, composer Daniel Pemberton said the creative team was "beavering away" on the film.
 He admitted that they felt pressured in making the film as the trilogy's conclusion because they had set a high bar for themselves, explaining that they sought to avoid repeating the "mistakes" of the third installments in other franchises, such as The Godfather Part III (1990).
 Karan Soni, who voices Pavitr Prabhakar / Spider-Man India, said in August that voice recording was slated to begin in "a few months" and that the film was "deep in production".
 The following month, journalist Jeff Sneider reported that Beyond the Spider-Verse was unlikely to be released until 2027 at the earliest.
-He said this was to allow the animators more time to work on the film after several scenes had been scrapped and changed, and because Sony was not expected to release the film within the same year as Sony's live-action film Spider-Man: Brand New Day, which was scheduled for release in July 2026.
-Sneider reported that this film's release delay had surprised some of its animators, who were said to be relieved by the decision.
+He said this was to allow the animators more time to work on the film after several scenes were scrapped and changed, and because Sony was not expected to release it within the same calendar year as its live-action film Spider-Man: Brand New Day, which was scheduled for release in July 2026; Sony ultimately did not plan to release the film in 2025.
+Sneider reported that this delay surprised some of its animators, who were said to be relieved by the decision.
 Pemberton and Miller subsequently denied that a majority of the film had been "scrapped" as previously reported, saying that the film reels were being produced.